Accent Walls

 During

-Here the finish coat is going on and the transformation is already undeniable.
-The wet paint catches the light and you can see the depth the battens create — subtle shadow lines that add dimension without any visual noise.
-The arched opening on the right is framed by the paneling on both sides, and the two elements complement each other beautifully.
-This is the moment on a job when the homeowner usually shows up and gets very quiet in a good way.
+Here the finish coat is going on and the depth the battens create is already showing.
+Subtle shadow lines that add dimension without visual noise.
+The arched opening on the right is framed by paneling on both sides, and the two elements work together the way they should.
+This is the moment on a job when the homeowner shows up and goes quiet in a good way.

 The Result

-Once the masking came down and the floors were swept clean, the hallway looked like it belonged in a custom-built home — because, in a real sense, it now does.
-The board and batten accent wall runs the full length of the corridor on both sides, floor to ceiling, with clean white battens that pop against the warm wall color and frame each of the arched openings like a picture frame around a painting.
+Masking down, floors swept clean, and the hallway reads like it belongs in a custom-built home.
+In a real sense it now does.
+The board and batten accent wall runs the full length of the corridor on both sides, floor to ceiling, with clean white battens that pop against the warm wall color and frame each arched opening the way a proper casing frames a door.

 After: Accent Walls by AVP Construction JAX in Nocatee, Jacksonville, FL